Sonningdale

 Sonningdale is a hamlet in Rural Municipality of Eagle Creek No. 376, Saskatchewan, Canada.
 The hamlet is located on Highway 376 about 90 km northwest of Saskatoon and 84 km southeast of North Battleford.
-The hamlet with a population of less than 50 people as of January 2010.
+It had a population of less than 50 people as of January 2010.

-School students are bused to the nearby town of Maymont, which is about 20 kilometres north.
 Sonningdale has a church, post office, community complex, seniors centre, a library, and a firehall.
-The two story school had an enrollment of 33 in 2005, and was closed in June 2006.
+The two-story school had an enrollment of 33 in 2005, and was closed in June 2006.